thaliaarchi/omniwsa/docs/dialects/burghard.md

 ## Parsing

 The file must be valid UTF-8.
+It is decoded strictly (in effect), because everything is demanded before it starts writing to a file.

 The file is first preprocessed by removing comments, that are outside of strings.
 Comments are of the form: